How rent may be increased

 See Factsheet 11: NSW Civil and Administrative Tribunal and contact your local Tenants Advice and Advocacy Service for advice.

-Housing NSW and AHO tenancies
+FACS Housing and AHO tenancies

 To dispute a change to your rent rebate, appeal to the Housing Appeals Committee – you cannot apply to NCAT about it.